Sabrin-s/AI-Powered-Medical-Diagnosis-Assistant-demo-/README.md

 # AI-Powered-Medical-Diagnosis-Assistant-demo-
-his is an educational AI-based medical diagnosis assistant built with Python, scikit-learn, PyQt5 and Streamlit.
+This is an educational AI-based medical diagnosis assistant built with Python, scikit-learn, PyQt5 and Streamlit.
 The application allows users to input symptoms via a GUI and predict the most likely diseases using a trained RandomForest classifier.

 # How to Use
 1.Launch the Streamlit